Signed Into Law

 Which agencies enforce SB503?

-SB503 is enforced by Texas Animal Health Commission and County Clerks.
+SB503 is enforced by County Clerks and Texas Animal Health Commission.

 Q

-The compliance urgency for SB503 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB503 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q